-Costumes are as always by Ken's first wife Shirley Russell.
+Costumes were as always then by Ken Russell's first wife Shirley Russell.
 The screenplay is by Melvyn Bragg.
 Bragg later became an arts presenter and sponsored a number of Russell documentaries.
-Photography is by Douglas Slocombe (who later worked in the Raiders of the Lost Ark films) and the editor is Michael Bradsell.
+Photography is by Douglas Slocombe (who later worked on the Raiders of the Lost Ark films) and the editor is Michael Bradsell.

 Glenda Jackson in the mental asylum being fondled and abused by the prisoners: "I have lots of lovers".

 The cholera scene with the mother dying is harrowing (and is similar to the play Marat/Sade in which Glenda Jackson acted).

 The 1812 Overture scene bursts with kitsch joy.